natesire/Johnny-Mnemonic/README.md

 Ray("values2", ["values", "entries", "keys"],                       function(bedVals)       { bedVals });
 ```

-1. Group each function into its use with a name

-2. Use an obvious mnemonic keyword

-Additional Inspiration and Resources
+# Additional Inspiration and Resources

 [Jordan Harb](https://gist.github.com/ljharb) (Leader in NodeJS and Open Source) came up with an approach on how to categorize mutating methods versus non-mutating which relates to JS's ability to be a great functional programming language as in the style "functional programming".